dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson2_advanced_factoring.md

 ## Tips for Teaching Success

-1. **Start simple:** Begin with problems your teen can handle confidently before moving to harder ones.
+1. **Start simple:** Begin with problems you can handle confidently before moving to harder ones.
 2. **Use patterns:** Point out recurring patterns in factoring to build intuition.
 3. **Encourage checking:** Always multiply factors back together as a verification step.
 4. **Connect to applications:** Mention that factoring is essential for solving equations, simplifying fractions, and finding intercepts of graphs.
-5. **Create a reference sheet:** Have your teen make a "cheat sheet" with factoring formulas and strategies.
+5. **Create a reference sheet:**  Make a "cheat sheet" with factoring formulas and strategies.

 ## Online Resources